koelling/amplimap/docs/code.rst

     amplimap_parent_dir: /path/to/parent/of/amplimap/package/directory

 This directory will be inserted into the Python path when running Snakemake to make sure ``import amplimap.xxx`` imports the correct files.
-If it is not provided, the Snakemake will load the version of amplimap installed in the default Python path.
+If it is not provided Snakemake will load the version of amplimap installed in the default Python path.

 amplimap.run